British picture framemakers, 1600-1950 - S

 For abbreviations, see Resources and bibliography.

 René Stone (c.1700-1774) had his workshops in Berwick St at the heart of the French quarter in Soho, like Joseph Duffour (qv) and Isaac Gosset (qv).
 As ‘Reney’ Stone, son of Joseph Stone of St James Westminster, he was apprenticed to Matthew Gosset (qv) for £10 in 1714 (National Archives, IR 1/3), suggesting that he was born in about 1700.
 Nothing is known of his work in 1720s and 1730s.
+He may initially have worked in Green St in the parish of St Martin-in-the-Fields from 1735, according to the rate book entries.
 Later, he took his own apprentices including Peter Rensell for a premium of £10 in 1741 (perhaps a misreading for Russell, see below), Alexander Marbeuf for £10 in 1744, Isaac Winstanley for £2.2s in 1755, William Harris for £2.2s in 1761, John Touch for £10 in 1766 and Warnford Christopher Taylor for £21 in 1771.
 Stone was in Berwick St in 1745 when he advertised that his apprentice, Peter Russell, had absconded (Daily Advertiser 5 September 1745).
 A member of the French community was baptised at his house in Berwick St in 1750 (DEFM).
 He took out insurance on property near Edgware, describing himself initially as a framemaker at the Kings Arms in Berwick St, in 1764, 1765 and 1772 (London Metropolitan Archives, Sun Fire Office policy registers, 157/ 215576, 163/ 224124, see also 214/311247).

 Stone had a financial interest in property in Hertfordshire, 1768-72 (Hertfordshire Archives, DE/Kl/19889-19893).
 He died in 1774 (just possibly in December 1773) and was buried on 8 January 1774 at St Lawrence Little Stanmore.
 In his will, made 4 February 1772 and proved 5 January 1774, he refers to his natural son, John Stone.
 His stock-in-trade, work benches, china, household furniture, etc, were sold at auction in March 1774 (Daily Advertiser 10 March 1774).